garlictech/workflows/README.md

 The command opens a bash session where you can directly change the development container.
 Mind, that those changes are not persistent, you loose them when you exit.

+## Deployment

+We control the deployment with Travis.
+So, the deployment instuctions must be implemented in the Travis hooks, in the `hooks/travis` folder.
+The deployment may be:

+- Publish to one or more NPM registries.
+It is not given that we always publish to npmjs.com, so add the list of registries to the `before_install` script.
+Example is here.

 *BELOW THIS IS THE OLD DOCMENTATION, BEING REWRITTEN!*